oxivanisher/oxi.ch/content/posts/2017-03-28-prusa-i3-and-all-marlin-based-3d-printers-pid-tuning-with-octoprint-slic3r-and-simplify3d/index.md

 Now, this is how the temperature curve looked before the PID tuning was done on my Prusa printer.
 As you can see, the temperature of the hotend fluctuated quiet a lot within a 5 °C range, this can be quiet important for your print quality depending on the material.

 ![Initiate tune](img/initiate-tune.png)
 The PID tuning process is automated within the Marlin firmware.
 All you have to do, is to initiate it in some kind of Serial console where you can send G-Code directly to your printer.
-I will be again using Octoprint for this, but you can also use Pronterface or <a href="https://www.simplify3d.com/" target="_blank">Simplify3D</a>.
+I will be again using Octoprint for this, but you can also use Pronterface or [Simplify3D](https://www.simplify3d.com/).

 > Once you have a terminal, you initiate the process by executing the M303 command, which takes three options.
 The first is which heating element should be tuned and can be omitted if you just want to tune your first hotend.
 For the sake of completeness, I will add the option anyway.
 E0 is the first hotend, E1 the second and so on where E-1 is the heated bed.
 The second option is the target temperature.
 You should choose the mostly used average of your printing temperature.
 Since I print a lot of PLA and PET, i will use 230°C. The last one is the number of loops it does to perfect the values.
 In my case I used 10 loops, which leads to the following command:
 >